wayne-love/sn_esp32/README.md

 SpaNet serial to mqtt bridge, including HomeAssitant autodiscovery.

 Developed for the ESP32 Dev board but should work on any ESP32 platform.
 By default uses UART2 for communications with the SpaNet controller.
+This code only works againse a version 3 controller.
+If someone can help with mapping out the registers and command interface for a version 2 controller then the code could be updated but until this is done we are stuck supporting version 3 controllers only.

 Discussion on this (and other) SpaNet projects can be found here https://discord.com/channels/967940763595980900/967940763595980903